Order of Service

 The Welcome Team in the vestibule will be able to answer any questions you have and, at our main 11.00 am service on Sundays, will also give you a service sheet.

 The service sheet has an outline of the order of service including page numbers which relate to the thin blue liturgy books (Scottish Liturgy, 1982) which you will find on the shelf in front of you.
 The service sheet also has details of the hymn numbers.
 You will find hymns in the green hymnbooks (NEH) or the purple hymnbooks (CG) both of which are on the shelf in front of you.
-Click here to see an example of an Order of Service.
+We often follow the 1982 Scottish Liturgy which is provided as part of an Order of Service.

 Sitting and standing